AN INVITATION FOR GANG SPECIALIST PRESENTERS:

 "What We Really Need for Gang Investigation Skills in the Next Decade"

-"How to Start a New Gang Renunciation Program in Your Correctional Facility".
+"How to Start a New Gang Dissociation Program in Your Correctional Facility".

 "How the Federal Procurement Process Works for Getting Federal Grants and Funding for Your Gang Prevention/Intervention Program: NIJ, OJJDP and Others"